gitlzzz/ATLAS/docs/source/input.md

 This section defines the settings for the calculations.

 - `calc_type`: (str) Type of calculation.
 Different INCAR settings can be defined for the different structure types (bulk, surface, cluster) in the incar section.
-Default is static.
+Default is `static`.
 Options:
   - `static`: Single point calculation.
   - `relaxation`: Geometry optimization.
 - `aiida_potential_family`: (str) AiiDA potential family name.
 Example: vasp-5.4-PBE-2023.